All fields are required

 A small number of people with Salmonella develop pain in their joints.
 This is called reactive arthritis.
 Reactive arthritis can last for months or years and can lead to chronic arthritis, which can be difficult to treat.
 Antibiotic treatment of the initial Salmonella infection does not make a difference in whether or not the person develops arthritis.
 People with reactive arthritis can also develop irritation of the eyes and painful urination.

 Also, if you suspect that you have been infected with Salmonella halt preparing food for others and avoid spreading by utilizing the tips above and practice safe cleaning tips especially in the restroom where vomiting and diarrhea may occur.

 If you or someone you know has been affected by potential Salmonella it is important to contact your local health care provider as soon as possible to get lab testing started.
 The testing results help local and state officials to find the source of these outbreaks and in doing so helps the community to remain aware of things that are happening around them and be able to report their illnesses as well.
 If your doctor does not report the illness be sure to contact your local health department and let them know that you have become sick and also let them know the places where you have dined or foods and drinks you have consumed to help narrow down the outbreaks.

-If you believe you’ve developed Salmonella after ingesting a smoothie, we want you to know that a Salmonella lawyer at the Lange Law Firm, PLLC is currently investigating this outbreak and offering free legal consultations.
+If you believe you’ve developed Salmonella after ingesting a smoothie in this Smoothie Salmonella Outbreak, we want you to know that a Salmonella lawyer at the Lange Law Firm, PLLC is currently investigating this outbreak and offering free legal consultations.
 If you or a loved one have become ill, you can call (833) 330-3663 for a free consultation or complete the form here.

 By: Samantha Cooper, Contributing Writer (Non-Lawyer)